Local Law Licensing for Businesses

 - a nuisance in general.

 Other requirements relate to compliance with conditions of a relevant development permit or Council's Planning Scheme and properly renewing the licence when necessary.

-With the exception of heavy vehicle parking, generally licenses are renewable annually and operate on a financial year cycle (1 July – 30 June).
+With the exception of heavy vehicle parking, generally licenses are renewable annually and expire on 31 August each year.
 Council will post a renewal notice as a reminder to renew your licence.

 Council controls a wide range of prescribed activities under its Local Law No. 9 (Licensing).
 These activities are to be inspected and licensed annually by Council.

 A prescribed activity is an activity which requires a licence to operate or is subject to prescribed criteria under Local Law No. 9 (Licensing).

 To apply for a Council licence, prospective applicants need to firstly determine if Council approval is required to conduct the activity under Council's Planning Scheme and the Planning Act 2016.
-Enquiries in this regard should be directed to the Development Assessment Branch on 07 3412 5269.
+Enquiries in this regard should be directed to the Development Assessment Branch.

 Licensing enquiries may be directed to 07 3412 5318.